Jsalvadorpp/simple-blog/README.md

 * ...

-see this Project in this [link](https://immense-inlet-47223.herokuapp.com/)
+see this Project in this link: [blogger](https://immense-inlet-47223.herokuapp.com/)